 One of the problems with some lamps is that you sometimes want or need to move the beam over a larger area and can’t do it.
 Or, the other way around, move the light really, really close to something.

 Angle the light to take some dramatic photos of your work, as I enjoy doing.
-See more below about using the light for photography.
+I have examples of this further in the article.

 A High Degree of Freedom

-With the Redgrass Games Desk lamp, you have complete freedom of movement in both arms and head.
-Although the light is a full-sized desk lamp, it moves exactly as you would expect even to the cumbersome or rare locations some may find unnecessary.
+With the Redgrass Games Desk lamp, you have full range of movement in both the arm and the twin LED bars.
+Although the light is a full-sized desk lamp, it moves exactly as you would expect even to the cumbersome positions or rare locations some of you may find useful.

 For example, I can literally place the LED bars parallel within 6″ of my tabletop surface, right in front of me.
 This is unique to the Redgrass desk lamp, since many architect or professional artist lamps can often limit your height options.
 Or, if they allow you to move the light to certain places, the angle is cumbersome or difficult to work with, but not the Redgrass lamp.